woody180/tinyeditor/README.md

 # How to use
-This is a really ease to use tool ready to make page content editable with build in tinyMCE editor and elFinder file manager.
+This is a really easy to use tool, ready to make page content editable with build in tinyMCE editor and elFinder file manager.

 ![alt text](cover.jpg "Logo Title Text 1")